exercism/docs/building/tracks/ci/workflows/sync-labels.md

 ```exercism/caution
 Never manually edit the `.github/labels.yml` file, as those changes will be overwritten the next time labels are synced.
 ```

+## Source

+The workflow is defined in the `.github/workflows/sync-labels.yml` file.